CSI-SFIT/Beginners-Guide-to-Ethical-Hacking/Setting up a virtual lab.md

 7.Click Finish when prompted.
 It's in the lower-right side of the window.
 Doing so will close the installation window and open VirtualBox.
 Now that you've installed and opened VirtualBox, you can create a virtual machine in order to run any operating system on your PC.

-video tutorial :- SOON TO COME
+video tutorial :- Comming soon

 ## Mac OS